jina-ai/finetuner/docs/components/tuner.md

 ## `save` method

-After a model is tuned, you can save it by calling `finetuner.tuner.save(model, save_path)`.
+After a model is tuned, you can save it by calling `finetuner.save(model, save_path)`.

 ## Examples